 AA acts as a support group with limited resources to make changes.
 SMART Recovery helps individuals in supporting or strengthening their own efforts to be free of addiction.
 They hold face-to-face meetings and daily online meetings where they emphasize personal choice and responsibility for one’s actions without viewing addiction as a life long affliction like AA.

 There are different fundamental values in different recovery programs.
-The SMART Recovery program differs from Alcoholics Anonymous in that it takes a scientific approach to reasons behind why one might have an addiction as where AA acknowledges the addiction but uses a faith-based model to comprehend it.
-By not allowing the individual the option of leaving behind an addiction and moving forward AA hinders an addicts future.
+The SMART Recovery program differs from Alcoholics Anonymous in that it takes a scientific approach to reasons behind why one might have an addiction as where AA acknowledges the addiction and uses a spiritual-based model to comprehend it.

 For more information contact the SMART Recovery people.